cognizelab/semantic-retrieval-signature/Semantic retrieval signature/README.md

     *   mask\_weight\_FDR05.dscalar.nii: The weight map surviving at the significance level of FDR p < 0.05.
     *   mask\_activation\_FDR05.dscalar.nii: The activation map surviving at the significance level of FDR p < 0.05.

-Volume.rar: The semantic retrieval signature in NIFTI format across all participants for each trial.
+Volume: The semantic retrieval signature in NIFTI format across all participants for each trial.

 *   T-PLS (main predictive model based on Thresholded Partial Least Squares)